Wakesurfing Tips on How to Get Started

 Getting Started

-First, put on a personal flotation device (PFD) and position your feet on top of the wakesurfing board.
+First, put on a personal flotation device (PFD) and position your feet on the wake surfing board.
 Place your back foot over the tail and your front foot in the middle of the board, with 18 inches distance between them.
 Point the board toward the side of the boat you want to surf on.
-Left-foot forward riders go to port side and right-foot forward riders go to starboard.
+Left-foot forward riders go to the port side, and right-foot forward riders go to starboard.

 The Driver's Role

 Once ready, signal the driver to add throttle slowly.
 As the boat starts to pull you, dig your heels into the board and let the boat do the work to pull you up.
-Stand up slowly as the tail of the board starts to get on plane.
+Stand up slowly as the board's tail starts to get on the plane.
 The wave will provide a lot of push, but it takes practice to drop the handle and find the sweet spot on the wave, usually just ahead of the "break."

 Adjustments

-If you find the wake too steep, add more ballast weight to the front.
+If the wake is too steep, add more ballast weight to the front.
 If there isn't enough push, add ballast weight to the stern.
 The ideal boat speed range is between 10 to 14 MPH.

 Riding and Turning

 To turn, apply pressure on your heel or toes, especially your big toe.
 The board responds readily, so be smooth about it.
-To speed up, put more weight on your front foot, and to slow down, add more weight to the rear foot.
+Put more weight on your front foot to speed up, and to slow down, add more weight to the rear foot.

 Practice Makes Perfect

 Wakesurfing is a fun activity, and the best part is that practicing is enjoyable.
-You can ride with better riders who can give you pointers while you’re on the water.
-Since wakesurfing is done close to the boat, you can hear them clearly and put their advice to immediate use.
-The wave is yours for as long as you want to ride it, so take your time, enjoy the experience, and practice as much as you can.
+You can ride with better riders who can give you pointers while on the water.
+Since wake surfing is done close to the boat, you can hear them clearly and put their advice to immediate use.
+The wave is yours for as long as you want to ride it, so take your time, enjoy the experience, and practice as much as possible.